su980818/2021__linux/Regular_Expressions/Chapter.06_Matching_Unicode_and_Other_Characters.md

  /\%u6c60
 </pre>

-# 3. Matching Unicode Character Properties
+# 3. Matching Unicode Character Properties (in Perl)

 In some implementations, such as Perl, you can match on Unicode character properties.
 The properties include characteristics like whether the character is a letter, number, or punctuation mark.